 Author: Michelle Galvez

-Michelle Galvez is a mother of three, Navy spouse, government contractor, graduate student and journalist.
-Email her at email@example.com.
+Michelle Galvez is a Navy spouse, mother, graduate student and government contractor who writes in her spare time.
+Email her your travel tips at firstname.lastname@example.org.

 Source: Tidewater Parent Magazine